 Weather Conditions

-During meetings held from 2004 to 2006, and during the DEIS public comment period, weather conditions as they affect safety were a major topic of concern.
+During the public meetings held from 2004 to 2006, weather conditions as they affect safety were a major topic of concern.
 The public expressed concern that the topographic differences between locations of the different alternatives could influence safety differently.
-A report titled Final Report for Weather Analysis of Proposed Realignments of U.S. Highway 95; Thorncreek Road to Moscow (Qualls 2005) was prepared.